mizutanilab/RecView/README.md

 The GPU/CPU processors and memory usage can be specified in the 'Tomography'-'Resource usage' dialog.

 <B>Reconstruction</B>
 Open 'Tomography'-'Reconstruction' dialog.
 Enter appropriate parameters for your reconstruction calculation.
 'Get center' determines the position of the rotation axis automatically.
-After you have examined a tomography section by using 'Show image', 'Batch' executes the reconstruction calculations through 'from' to 'to' sections.
+Tomographic sections can be generated with 'Show image' buttons.
+'Batch' executes the reconstruction calculations through 'from' to 'to' sections.

 <B>Trimming or reformatting images</B>
 The 'Tomography'-'Histogram/Conversion' menu provides several tools for trimming, converting to the 8-bit format, and so on.